mwangdakota/pages-uswds-jekyll/pages/topics/aa.md

 ---

-### The Advanced Analytics topic focuses on innovations that involve the mathematical or computational analysis of data or statistics.
+### data or statistics.
 This topic does not include learning-based systems, which are covered under the Artificial Intelligence (AI) topic.
 These subtopic areas are meant to serve as examples; all proposals with technical innovation and significant commercial potential are welcome, regardless of the specific area of focus of the project.

-#### AA1.
+### AA1.
 Data Collection, Cleaning, Integration and Processing

-#### AA2.
+### AA2.
 Data Mining

-#### AA3.
+### AA3.
 Decision Modelling

-#### AA4.
+### AA4.
 Descriptive and Predictive Analytics

-#### AA5.
+### AA5.
 Deterministic Modelling

-#### AA6.
+### AA6.
 Optimization

-#### AA7.
+### AA7.
 Simulation

-#### AA8.
+### AA8.
 Statistical Modelling

-#### AA9.
+### AA9.
 Time Series Analysis and Forecasting

-#### AA10.
+### AA10.
 Visualization

-#### AA11.
+### AA11.
 Other Advanced Analytics Technologies